Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 vim setup.py
 ```

-(3) Press "i" to enter insert mode, and then enter the code below to the corresponding location.
+(3) Press "**i**" to enter insert mode, and then enter the code below to the corresponding location.

 ```bash
 'action_server = action_demo.action_server:main',